-The Esperanza Hills project (Project) is a low-density residential subdivision located on approximately 468.9 acres in the unincorporated area of Orange County within the Sphere of Influence of the City of Yorba Linda (City).
-This Esperanza Hills Specific Plan (SP) establishes a land use plan that is compatible with the land form and less dense than adjacent existing subdivisions and planned developments while conforming to the intent and framework of the General Plans for the County of Orange (County) and the City.
+The Esperanza Hills project (Project) is a low-density (.73 DU/acre) residential subdivision located on approximately 468.9 acres in the unincorporated area of Orange County within the Sphere of Influence of the City of Yorba Linda (City).
+This Esperanza Hills Specific Plan (SP) establishes a land use plan that is compatible with the land form, and 22% less dense than the Cielo Vista project approved by the County on December 13, 2016, and has lower density than any adjacent existing subdivisions and planned developments in the City of Yorba Linda while conforming to the intent and framework of the General Plans for the County of Orange (County) and the City.
 Large areas of open space have been preserved while minimizing the visual impacts of this low-density luxury residential community to the existing adjacent communities within the City.